shubhamchopra/CarND-Vehicle-Detection/README.md

 * We can search a different scales, which is to mean, that we can scale this image and then perform the same windowed search operation.
 In this case, I found a scale of 1.5 to work the best and used that for the result video.
 * We can significantly limit the area of interest in the image, since we only expect cars to be present in the bottom half of the image.
 In this case, from about 10% to 50% starting from the bottom.
 This significantly reduces the area that needs to be searched and can improve performance and reduce false positives.
 * There is a good chance we see false positives, like we do in this image, and multiple positives around cars, like we see here.
-We address these issues in the next section.
+The classifier can be improved to address some of the issue here by adding a more varied set of images for both vehicles and non-vehicles.
+It could also be done by trying more features from existing images.
+We intend for the classifier to be good at identifying _objects_ (in this case cars) by looking at features.
+Apart from this, false negatives can also be reduce by other approaches as discussed in the next section.

 ###Video implementation and video for noise reduction
 The output video can be seen [here](./project_video_output.mp4).